mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 20 minutes easy spinning to warm up.
 10x :30 high cadence, :30 easy spinning.
 15 minutes easy spinning.
-5x 1:30 in a big gear/low cadence/high torque...No power range, just do what feels sustainable...and like you have pressure on the pedals, 1:30 easy spinning after each.
+5x 1:30 in a big gear/low cadence/high torque; no power range, just do what feels sustainable and like you have pressure on the pedals, 1:30 easy spinning after each.
 15 minutes easy spinning.
 10x :30 high cadence, :30 easy spinning.
 15 minutes easy spinning.